pete-hayes/Netskope-Client-MSI-Wizard/README.md

 ## Security
 **This script is intended for local use only and should not be published or exposed on the public Internet.**

-It makes a single request to load the Bootstrap CSS library.
-No Netskope tokens or other sensitive information is transmitted externally.
-The Netskope token information is critical security data and must remain private at all times.
+- The page makes a single request to load the Bootstrap CSS library.
+- No Netskope tokens or other sensitive information is transmitted externally.
+- The Netskope token information is critical security data and must remain private at all times.

 ## License
 Licensed under MIT — free to use, modify, and share, with no warranty.